invider/ghoster.mix/man/concept.md

 * Mission tree can be built from a set of portals that act as hyperlinks between maps.

-* The only resource is mana and on some maps it can be limited
+* The only resource is cybermana and on some maps it can be limited

+* Colored zones to mark an area purpose

+* Chase mode - a ghost following/targeting a particular token or another ghots

+* lemmings are the ghosts wondering around and looking for immediate commands to execute - you can spawn these types (limited by the walls?)

+* some tricks are event sensors/triggers